hgschmie/ofa/README.md

 Only documented APIs are used.
 Does not support all available authentication methods (patches for WebAuthn wanted!).

-Supports the Multi-Account application (will prompt for all roles from all accounts).
+Supports the Multi-Account application (will prompt for matching accounts and roles).

 There are some minor issues when Push notifications get denied on the mobile app, see [SAML verify factor API call with authentication denied](https://stackoverflow.com/questions/68478392/onelogin-saml-assertion-verify-factor-with-authentication-denied)